-Your employer could reduce your salary if they are justified in doing so.
+Your employer could reduce your salary if they were justified in doing so.

-However, if other people are being asked to take a pay cut too, then it would be easy for your employer to justify it.
+However, if other colleagues were being asked to take a pay cut too, then it would be easy for your employer to justify it.

-Am I entitled to pay when self isolating?
+Am I entitled to pay when self-isolating?

-You are legally entitled to Statutory Sick Pay (SSP) if you have symptoms, or been advised to self isolate by a doctor or other medical authority.
+You are legally entitled to Statutory Sick Pay (SSP) if you have symptoms, or have been advised to self-isolate by a doctor or other medical authority.

 If you want to self-isolate because of Coronavirus, but you are not sick yourself, then the current legislation does not entitle you to SSP.